ZukoIsADog/aneirinBaker.github.io/_pages/Research.md

 <br>
 I also work with some theoritical condensed matter looking into the links between Chern Simons theory  and the franctional quantum hall effect.
 <br>
-My work with supercondcuting circuits has given me an interest in quantum computing that has exapnded my interests in Quanutm computing to Quantum Simulators  and Quantum Machine Learning.
+My work with supercondcuting circuits has given me an interest in quantum computing that has exapnded my interests in Quanutm Computing to Quantum Simulators and Quantum Machine Learning.
 Both of which I plan on researching in my PhD.

 <hr>